 There are different options available that may result in your misdemeanor charge getting dismissed.
 The most common is pretrial diversion or deferred prosecution.
 These programs guarantee a full dismissal of all charges if the conditions are completed within the allotted time.

 Not all charges qualify for pretrial diversion.
 Driving Under The Influence is one example.
 Even in cases that do qualify, it is still up to your attorney to negotiate with the prosecutor to secure this program for you.
-In order to increase your chances of getting your case dismissed, we will discuss the steps we will take on your behalf.
+When we meet, we’ll talk about what I’ll do to make that happen.

 Call a Fort Walton Beach Misdemeanor Attorney

-No matter what you have been charged with, Flaherty Defense Firm has the expertise and the experience you need to get the best possible result.
-We would be glad to talk about your case with you during a free consultation, so give us a call, 24 hours a day, 7 days a week, at (850) 243-6097.
+No matter what you have been charged with, I have the experience you need to get the best possible result.
+I would be glad to talk about your case with you during a free consultation, so give me a call at (850) 243-6097.